dotcomputercraft/poc-rag-to-aws/README.md

 #### Makefile

-`Makefile` has some useful commands to help you work with the Django and Celery services.
+`Makefile` has some useful commands to help you work with the Docker container service.

 ```angular2html
 build                          Build the docker image used by the 'web' and 'celery' services in the docker-compose.yml